Christine McVie: Fleetwood Mac

 McVie was a fan of Fleetwood Mac and while she was touring with Chicken Shack the two bands would often meet.
 Both bands were signed to the Blue Horizon label, and McVie played piano as a session musician on Peter Green's songs on Fleetwood Mac's second studio album, Mr. Wonderful.
 Encouraged to continue her career, she recorded a debut solo studio album, Christine Perfect, which was later reissued as The Legendary Christine Perfect Album.
 She was invited to join Fleetwood Mac as a keyboard player in 1970 after the departure of founding member Peter Green, having already contributed piano and backing vocals, uncredited, to their next album, Kiln House and provided the artwork for the sleeve.
-The band had been struggling to manage without Green and had needed another musician to fill out their sound.
+The band had been struggling to manage without Green and had needed another musician to fill in their sound.
 McVie had been a huge fan of the Peter Green-era Fleetwood Mac and learned the songs for Kiln House during rehearsals.

 McVie became an integral member of Fleetwood Mac as keyboard player, songwriter and female lead vocalist.
 Before she joined there had been talk of the band splitting up, but Fleetwood said later that "Christine became the glue [that held the band together].
 She filled out our sound beautifully."
 The first studio album on which McVie played as a full band member was Future Games in 1971.
 This was also the first album on which she worked with American guitarist and songwriter Bob Welch, who had replaced founding member Jeremy Spencer.

 McVie moved with the rest of Fleetwood Mac to California in 1974, where Welch left after a final album, Heroes are Hard to Find, and Stevie Nicks and Lindsey Buckingham of Buckingham Nicks joined the band.
 The line-up now contained two female lead vocalists who also wrote songs.
 McVie bonded instantly with Nicks and the two women found their voices blended perfectly.
 McVie wrote and sang lead on four tracks on the first studio album of the new line-up, Fleetwood Mac (1975): "Warm Ways", "Over My Head", "Say You Love Me" and "Sugar Daddy", and had a joint songwriting credit with Buckingham for "World Turning".
 The album produced several hit songs, with McVie's "Over My Head" and "Say You Love Me" both reaching the Billboard top-20 singles chart.
 "Over My Head" put Fleetwood Mac on American radio and into the national top 20.

-In 1976, McVie began an on-the-road affair with the band's lighting director which inspired her to write "You Make Loving Fun", a top-10 hit from their next album, Rumours (1977).
+In 1976, McVie began an on-the-road affair with the band's lighting director, Curry Grant, which inspired her to write "You Make Loving Fun", a top-10 hit from their next album, Rumours (1977).
 Her biggest hit from the album was "Don't Stop", which reached the top five.
 Rumours also included McVie's "Songbird", a slow ballad which featured McVie playing piano and Buckingham accompanying on acoustic guitar.